my-first-pr/first-timers/README.md

 - I work for nobody
 - My hobbies include watching movies

+### Dan E.
+- I'm a student learning C#
+- I work and go to school.
+- My hobbies include learning to code, learning how to use github, and learning to contribute to open-source projects.

 ### Example Profile
 - I'm an example that you can copy, if you want :)